ansible-content-lab/azure_ansible_deployment/README.md

 ### Running the Playbook

+These 2 variables below are required for running the Playbook

+- aap_red_hat_username (This is your Red Hat account name that will be used for Subscription Management)
+- aap_red_hat_password (The Red Hat account password)

-Assuming that all variables are configured properly and your AWS account has permissions to deploy the resources defined in this collection, then running the playbook should be a single task.
+Assuming that all variables are configured properly and your Azure account has permissions to deploy the resources defined in this collection, then running the playbook should be a single task.

 ```bash
 ansible-playbook lab.azure_deployment.deploy_aap